-Mr Speaker Sir, I would like to express our heart-31. felt gratitude to the Govt. of India, Ministry of Finance and Flanning Commission in particular, for their generous financial help to Mizoram since the inception of Union-Territory i.e. 1972 and till the present day.
-This help enabled us to ensure gradual upliftment of the people of Migoram.
-I hope that this generosity will be continued by the Government of India in future as well.
+31. Mr. Speaker Sir, I would like to express our heart-felt gratitude to the Govt. of India, Ministry of Finance and Planning Commission in particular, for their generous financial help to Mizoram since the inception of Union Territory i.e. 1972 and till the present day.
+This help enabled us to ensure gradual enlistment of the people of Mizoram.
+I hope that this generosity will be continued by the Govt. of India in future as well.
 However, as the saying goes that even God helps only those who help themselves, it is incumbent upon us that we should also do our utmost to raise resources.
 In this connection, I would like to appeal to all sections of the people of Mizoram and especially those who are directly concerned with the spending to ensure frugal and judicious use of every rupee spent.

-32. Before concluding my speech, I would like to express my sincere thanks to the officers and staff of all the Department, especially the Finance Department and the Government Press, whose dedication and hard work has enabled me to present the Budget in time.

-33. Mr Speaker Sir, I thank you all the Members of the House for giving me patient hearing and attention.
+- 32. Before concluding my speech, I would like to express my sincere thanks to the officers and staff of all the Departments, especially the Finance Department and the Government Press, whose dedication and hard work has enabled me to present the Budget in time. - 33.
+Mr. Speaker, Sir, I thank you and all the Members of the House for giving me patient hearing and attention.
 I sincerely appeal for their support and cooperation in carrying out my difficult task.
-With these remarks, I commend the Supplementary Demands for 1993-94 and the Budget Estimates for 1994-95 for consideration and approval of this August House.
+With these remarks, I commend the Supplementary Demands for 1993-1994 and the Budget Estimates for 1994-1995 for consideration and approval of this august House.